This post is part of our Business scenario series. Read the next post here on the Clover blog, and check back for more tips and tactics.

 We’re here to help.
 But first, before even considering a lease, it’s mission critical to choose the the right location for your business.
-Check out this post for top tips on finding the perfect area for your commercial lease.

 Next, it’s time to negotiate the commercial lease terms.
 Like any business deal, it helps to get some basic terms and background under your belt so you know what to expect before heading into a lease negotiation.
 Here’s what you need to know.